thegetty/terracottas/source/views/discussion/discussion-a.md

 achieve eternal salvation.
-In this context, the depiction of the sirens in an outdoor setting, perched on rocks, harks back to literary tradition and such works as the *Argonautica* of Apollonios of Rhodes, where in the contest between Orpheus and the Sirens there is an emphasis on an opposition between harmful and beneficial music.[^25]
+In this context, the depiction of the sirens in an outdoor setting, perched on rocks, harks back to literary tradition and such works as the *Argonautica* of Apollonios of Rhodes, where in the contest between Orpheus and the sirens there is an emphasis on an opposition between harmful and beneficial music.[^25]

 The Getty group would thus seem to evoke, in a fantastic and ideological